-Is cycling turning into a literal pain in the arse?
-Contrary to what you may think, the pain you feel after cycling too hard isn’t caused by the buttock muscles, otherwise known as the glutes.
+If you’re a cyclist and spend a lot of time on your bike, you might often feel pain and tightness.
+But contrary to what you may think, the pain you feel after cycling too hard isn’t caused by the buttocks muscles, otherwise known as the glutes.
 The pain actually comes from the stiffness in your hip rotator muscles, a group of muscles hidden beneath the glutes, which extend from the tailbone to the top of the thigh.

-The reason you feel pain is because your hips never open when you’re on a bike.
-They stay in a fixed position as the hip goes up and down in the same plane, but never side to side.
-As your hip rotator muscles tighten and tighten, you begin to feel pain in your deep glute area.
+The reason you may feel pain is because your hips never open when you’re on a bike.
+They stay in a fixed position as the leg goes up and down in the same plane, but never straighten or rotate enough to open up the hip joint.
+As your hip rotator muscles tighten, you begin to feel pain in your deep glute area.

 To learn how to stretch these muscles properly, we spoke to Marisa R. D’Adamo, a physical therapist from Dash Physical Therapy.
 Americans have a lot of tightness in their rotator muscles in general, says D’Adamo, and the increase in stiffness caused by biking is a huge detriment to flexibility.
 “What I’m worried about is not getting those hip rotator movements in your day.
 If you stop using them, you’ll lose them.”